edgarfinn/Redux-Basic-Reference/README.md

   book: {title: 'Harry Potter'}
 }
 ```
-If your reducers are be written with a switch statement, you can determin the state that is returned, based on the type of any action it is passed.
+The action object, returned by the action creator is passed through all reducers.
+Using a switch statement, you can determine the state that is returned, based on the type of any action it is passed.

 ```js